-Nutty brown butter and sweet burst cherry tomatoes turn into a simple, delicious sauce to toss with pasta (and cheese, of course)!
-This is the perfect quick summer dinner.Print
+Nutty brown butter and sweet burst tomatoes turn into a simple, delicious cherry tomato pasta sauce for a perfect quick summer dinner.Print

-Nutty brown butter and sweet burst cherry tomatoes turn into a simple, delicious sauce to toss with pasta (and cheese, of course)!
-This is a great summer dinner.
+Nutty brown butter and sweet burst tomatoes turn into a simple, delicious cherry tomato pasta sauce for a perfect quick summer dinner.

 - ½lb pasta (any kind works, but I love linguine)